Run StarGen

 The table to the left contains a number of controls that will allow you to specify the number and types of systems that you want to create.
 As you do so, it will build a StarGen command line at the bottom of the table.

-If you press the "stargen" button to the right of the command line options, a CGI script will run and the resultant systems will be displayed in this window.
-You should be able to use your browser's "Back" button to return to this page.
+If you press the stargen button to the left of the generated command line options, a CGI script will run and the resultant systems will be displayed in this window.
+You should be able to use your browser's Back button to return to this page.

 Catalog